rohansh-tty/EVA4/README.md

 # EVA4 - TSAI
 *This repo is related to EVA Program(Extensive Vision AI) offered by The School of AI, Bangalore.
-Consists of Assignments(& Solutions), Notes, Related Projects etc.*
+It consists of Assignments(& Solutions), Notes, Projects related to the course etc.*

 18 Sessions spanned over 15 weeks, 2 hours per session is what will make Phase 1.
 This would be covering tons of research papers and their implementations i.e InceptionNet, ResNet, DenseNet, EfficientNet etc.